 Currently, Dilts is at work on two book-length projects, both taking up neoliberal theories of subjectivity, race, gender, and sexuality that emerge as part of “human capital” theory developed by “Chicago-School” economists and critiqued by Michel Foucault.
 The projects turn to radical queer, trans*, and women-of-color feminist thought and activism to acknowledge an existing critical response to the hegemonic status of this depoliticizing discourse.

-Dilts has also co-edited (with Natalie Cisneros of Seattle University) a special project for Radical Philosophy Review called “Political Theory and Philosophy in a Time of Mass Incarceration,” and has published articles in Political Theory, Foucault Studies, New Political Science, PhiloSOPHIA, and The Carceral Notebooks.
+Dilts has also co-edited (with Natalie Cisneros of Seattle University) a special project for Radical Philosophy Review called “Political Theory and Philosophy in a Time of Mass Incarceration,” multiple issues of The Carceral Notebooks (with Bernard Harcourt and Perry Zurn), and has published articles in Political Theory, Foucault Studies, New Political Science, PhiloSOPHIA, and The Carceral Notebooks.

 Follow @ProfDilts on Twitter